 High capacity and low latency: Per-channel bandwidth of 100 to 800 Gbit/s, with each fiber providing 80 channels, delivering higher bandwidth with less fiber resources and future-proofed for the next five to ten years.
 The network is flattened, one-hop connections are achieved on the optical layer, and end-to-end latency is visualized, manageable, and guaranteed.

 Multi-service support: Multi-Service Optical Transport Network (MS-OTN) architecture and a 4-in-1 platform support services of any rate, from 2 Mbit/s to 100 Gbit/s.
 PDH and SDH interfaces are compatible with legacy networks, protecting the investment of customers.
 Ethernet and HD video interfaces ensure smooth network evolution.

 High security and reliability: Physical hard pipe isolation at fiber, wavelength, and ODUk levels, plus L1 encryption, ensure service transmission security.
 Protection at device and network levels ensures 99.999% availability and zero service interruptions.

-As 5G gains momentum, fixed networks are also entering their fifth-generation, known as F5G.
 Huawei’s all-optical transport OTN solution fulfils the requirements of air traffic control interconnection and provides infrastructure network assurance for future development of information technologies in air traffic control.
 The air traffic control project at Chengdu Tianfu International Airport successfully demonstrates the smooth construction of the transmission network, while the OTN transmission channel between Tianfu Airport and Shuangliu Airport ensures a safe, convenient, and intelligent flight experience.